Skip to content

 Can you use an iPad holder for mic stands with a protective case?

 Yes.
-The AirTurn Manos works with cases up to 15mm thick, including the Apple Smart Folio and Zugu Muse.
-I tested it with both cases and the iPad Pro 11-inch stayed locked.
+The AirTurn Manos works with cases up to 15mm thick, including the Apple Smart Folio and Zugu Muse, and an iPad Pro 11-inch stays locked with either one on.
 Thicker rugged cases may not fit the Hercules DG305B without removing the case first.

 Do these holders fit all mic stand sizes?